meaganc/website-optimization/README.md

     ```
     items[i].style.transform = ...;
     ```
     was one of the most significant changes in terms of FPS.
 Changing the left property requires the [Layout operation](https://www.html5rocks.com/en/tutorials/speed/high-performance-animations/), which is much more browser-intensive.
-To compensate for this, I increased the number of columns on the moving pizzas to 12.
+To compensate for this, I initially increased the number of columns on the moving pizzas to 12.
     ```
     <div id="movingPizzas1" class="col-md-12"></div>
     ```
+    Apparently, on some  screens this was not enough, so I also switched ```elem.style.left``` to ```elem.basicLeft = (i % cols) * s;```
     * Performance Tweak: Switched
     ```
     document.querySelector("#pizzaSize").innerHTML = 'pizza-size-options';